 - At times, students may feel overwhelmed, and parents can be right there to provide support by offering words of encouragement.
 This goes a long way knowing that you believe in us!

-The Family Association hosts a variety of events during the academic year.
+The Office of First-Year Experience and Family Programs hosts a variety of events during the academic year.

 - Family Weekend is offered to bring parents and family members back to campus to visit their student during the spring semester.

-- Other events that focus on life at the University are made available to parents and families as well.
+- Other events that focus on life at the University are made available to parents and families, too.